Symmetry-based computational search for novel binary and ternary 2D materials: Introduction

 \section{Introduction}

 Since the synthesis of single graphene layers~\cite{novoselov2004electric}, two-dimensional (2D) materials have attracted a significant interest from the community.
-Their relevance extends through different research fields, such as catalysis, electronic transport, optical properties, and topological properties.
-However, even though great effort has been spent on investigating the vast chemical space for bulk, three-dimensional (3D) compounds, the chemical space for 2D materials is still relatively unexplored.
-Experimental synthesis efforts have focused only on a few dozens of structures, mostly obtained by exfoliation of known 3D layered materials.\cite{Novoselov2005Jul}
+Their relevance extends to different research fields, such as catalysis, electronic transport, optical properties, and topological properties.
+However, {the chemical space for 2D materials is still relatively unexplored}, even though great effort has been spent on investigating the vast chemical space for bulk, three-dimensional (3D) compounds. {In fact}, experimental synthesis efforts have focused on a few structures, mostly obtained by exfoliation of known 3D layered materials~\cite{Novoselov2005Jul}.

 On the computational side, we can find a few online databases of 2D materials, such as Materials Cloud (MC2D)~\cite{mounet2018two}, V2DB~\cite{sorkun2020artificial}, 2DMatpedia~\cite{zhou20192dmatpedia}, and the Computational 2D Materials Database (C2DB)~\cite{haastrup2018computational,gjerding2021recent, Lyngby2022-us}.
-These databases were built starting from 3D databases, by theoretically exfoliating single-layers from layered, van der Waals bound compounds.
+These databases were built starting from 3D databases, by exfoliating single-layers from layered, van der Waals compounds.
 At the moment the vast majority of known 2D materials correspond to binaries~\cite{sorkun2020artificial,song2021computational}.
-An exception is the very recent addition of materials discovered via a crystal diffusion variational autoencoder in Ref.~\cite{Lyngby2022-us}.
-Due to the recency of this addition, we still perform comparisons with respect to the previous version of the C2DB\cite{gjerding2021recent}.
+An exception is the very recent addition of materials discovered via a crystal diffusion variational autoencoder in Ref.~\onlinecite{Lyngby2022-us}.